Japan's Tokyo Stock Exchange suffers its worst outage ever - KVIA

 Japan’s Tokyo Stock Exchange suffers its worst outage ever

-A technical glitch has caused the Tokyo Stock Exchange to completely halt trading for an entire day for the first time in its history.
+A hardware failure has caused the Tokyo Stock Exchange to completely halt trading for an entire day for the first time in its history.

+The exchange said Thursday afternoon that the technical problem was due to an issue with hardware.
+A backup device failed to work, making it impossible to distribute market information.

 The daylong halt is a significant nuisance for a stock market that is worth about $6 trillion and is the world’s largest after the United States and mainland China, according to statistics compiled by the World Federation of Exchanges.